 There are some simple things you can do to aid digestion without resorting to drugs and their potential for undesirable side effects, especially if used long-term.
 It is important to keep in mind that, just because you can buy a pharmaceutical over the counter, without a prescription, does not mean it is safe to use indiscriminately.

 Foods that trigger digestive issues

 Some foods, such as tomato-based dishes, caffeinated beverages, spicy dishes and acidic fruits may be more likely to cause digestive issues for some people, especially as you get older and your digestive system becomes less efficient.

-Find out if you have trigger foods that bring on indigestion by keeping a food diary for a while and noting which foods seem to cause indigestion and then limit or avoid them.
+Find out if you have trigger foods that bring on stomach upset by keeping a food diary for a while and noting which foods seem to disturb you and then limit or avoid them.

-Here is a list of some things you can do to help digestion.
+Here is a list of some things you can do to help.

 Acid reflux can damage your esophagus, so it needs to be addressed.
 Changing your eating behaviors may be enough, but if it persists, see your doctor.

 Keep in mind that symptoms of a heart attack may be mistaken for indigestion, so if your discomfort is accompanied by any of the following symptoms, seek medical help immediately:

 -Uncomfortable pressure, fullness, squeezing, or pain in the center of the chest.
 These symptoms can range from mild to severe, and they may come and go.